Coru89/coreykeller.ca/src/content/pages/services/websites.md

     linkPath: ''
     icon: ''
   - title: "An exceptional UX deisgn is not a nice-to-have \U0001F4F2"
-    summary: Tway beleives users should not have to think.
+    summary: Corey Keller beleives users should not have to think.
 Provinding an intutive and delightful navigation expereince is everything.
-All tway solutions are designed to be responsive so that they provide an excellect expereince regardless of device or screen size.
+All Corey Keller solutions are designed to be responsive so that they provide an excellect expereince regardless of device or screen size.
     linkPath: ''